 Setting up at St Pierre

 There’s usually no stage in the room.
 The suite is flat-floored and a riser only appears if the couple specifically hire one in.
 Because it’s a big room with no fixed band position, where we end up is the venue’s and the couple’s call on the day - we’ve played from the glass-door end and from the back wall, and as long as the dancefloor sits directly in front of us, either works.
-We bring our own PA and lighting and run in-ears, not floor wedges, so the band area stays tidy whichever corner we’re put in.
+We bring our own PA and lighting and run in-ears, not floor wedges, so nothing sits on the floor in front of us wherever the room puts the band.

-There’s no sound limiter fitted, which for a hotel function room is worth knowing - the volume is driven by the room and the night rather than a box on the wall pulling the PA at a threshold.
+There’s no sound limiter fitted, which is unusual for a hotel function room.
+The volume is driven by the room and the night.
 And when other events aren’t running, the team will often hand us one of the other suites as a green room, which is a real luxury on a long wedding day.

 The St Pierre Suite comfortably takes the bigger Brotherhood lineups.
-For most weddings in the 70-to-200 range a 5- to 8-piece sits right - vocals, guitar, bass and drums at the core, plus some combination of keys, sax, a second vocalist or brass depending on the booking and the budget.
+For most weddings in the 70-to-200 range a 5- to 8-piece sits right - two vocals, guitar, bass and drums at the core, with keys or a second guitar as the fifth and some combination of sax, more vocals or brass above that.
 With no limiter and a big flat floor to work with, the room also handles the full configuration with horns and double vocals when a couple wants the wall-of-sound evening.
-At the intimate end, in the Chepstow or St David’s rooms, we’d usually pull it back to a 4- or 5-piece to suit the space.
+At the intimate end, in the Chepstow or St David’s rooms, we’d pull it back to the 5-piece.

 How a wedding day flows at St Pierre